Smcculle/LENSE/Readme.md

 #### 1.2.2 Accessing the Registry
 Since the certificates we just generated in the steps above, aren't verified by any known certificate authority.
 We need to tell all clients/servers that are going to be using this Docker registry that this is a legitimate certificate.
 Every client/server that needs to be access the Docker regsitry has to perform these two steps, below.

-Copy the devdockerCA.crt from the registry server to the required machine with the following commands:
+Copy the devdockerCA.crt from the registry server to the required machine using scp command or physical copy using removable media.
+Once copied, execute the following commands in the required client/server:
 ```sh
 mkdir /usr/local/share/ca-certificates/docker-dev-cert
 cp devdockerCA.crt /usr/local/share/ca-certificates/docker-dev-cert